 The downside of a safety razor would be the learning curve involved.
 Another would be the time it takes to do a proper 2 or 3 pass shave – at least 10 minutes!
 But getting a world-class shave does take time!

 The only reason I could think about where I would recommend a cartridge would be convenience and ease of use.
-These products are the widely available in just about every pharmacy or supermarket you go to.
+These products are widely available in just about every pharmacy or supermarket you go to.

-Also these tools are probably the best option for you if you want to shave your privates, legs or even your head because shaving with a DE razor is all about angles and using the wrong technique could result in a bloody error.
+Also, these tools are probably the best option for you if you want to shave your privates, legs, or even your head because shaving with a DE razor is all about angles, and using the wrong technique could result in a bloody error.